gathering series live - how to set up your space

 You will receive a list of all of your pods and guests, and it will be up to you to create these pods for them before they arrive.

 1. Mark out your pods clearly.
-It's important to make sure that there is 6' of space between pods, and that you create some "podways" for people to be able to access their pods without having to walk through another pod's barrier zone.
-Hosts have found creative ways of clearly marking out pods and podways ways using spray paint, cones, caution tape, or twine.
+It's important to make sure that there is 6' of space between pods.
+Hosts have found creative ways of clearly marking out pods using spray paint, cones, caution tape, or twine.
 Got another way to do it?
 Talk to your RallySound rep and innovate!

 Each person who buys a ticket is reserving a 4'x4' space for their chair and personal items.
 If 2 people reserve a pod together, their space will be 4'x8'.
 A 3 person pod will be 4'x12', and so on.
 Each of these pods will include a barrier space, ensuring that there is at least 6' of space between pods.

-The challenge is that depending on the size of the groups reserving pods, we will require differing amounts of barrier space to maintain proper social distancing.
-For instance, 2 single person pods take up more room than 1 double pod, because there is less barrier space needed between guests.
+The challenge is that depending on the size of the groups reserving pods, we will require differing amounts of barrier space to maintain proper social distancing between pods.
+For instance, 2 single person pods take up more room than 1 double pod because there is less barrier space needed between guests.
 In other words, the amount of tickets available will change somewhat throughout the ticket selling process based on the size of groups reserving pods.

-We've set up a ticketing system that will subtract the space for each reserved pod (and necessary barrier space) from your total available space so we never have to worry about selling more tickets than your space will allow.
+We've set up a ticketing system that will subtract the space for each reserved pod (and necessary barrier space) from your total square footage.

 Some ways you could lay out your pods: